 To assess whether TBE is present in the UK, blood samples were taken from culled deer because they are known to develop a long lasting antibody response to TBE.
 When antibody positive deer had been identified, ticks collected from carcasses culled within a 15Km radius of these were tested for TBE genetic material.

-1323 deer serum samples were collected from across England and Scotland (none from Wakes).
+1323 deer serum samples were collected from across England and Scotland (none from Wales).
 Norfolk had the highest seroprevalence (51.3%), followed by Hampshire (14.3%), Suffolk (10.7%), and Scottish Highlands (8.6%).
 The high level in Thetford Forest is thought to be indicative of the established presence of TBE in the local wildlife.

 In the Netherlands, deer samples tested positive for TBE some 6 years before the first human case, so finding this data now is a useful warning.